Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 SSDs are also difficult to hash reliably because the FTL can sometimes reply with random data for unallocated blocks for performance optimization or because it is a cheap FTL.

 ### Evaluation
-In this phase we need to match evidence elements (facts) wiht the required elements to support or negate a legal theoay.
+In this phase we need to match evidence elements (facts) with the required elements to support or negate a legal theoay.
 Cooperation is required between the expert and lawyer.
 What to evaluate:
 - elements that support the indictment
 - possible alternative explaination
 - analyze what can be said, what can't be said and what further experiments would be needed to say more
   - This last point is particularly important because we should assess toghether with the lawyer what we want to analyze and what risks does this involve for our client.
 For example if i'm defending someone accused of illegally accessing a system.
-If his laptop has been seized and not yet analyzed we need to discuss with the lawyer if we want to analyze it or not that the opponent may have it analyzed (remember that it is an adversarial setting)
+If his laptop has been seized and not yet analyzed we need to discuss with the lawyer if we want to analyze it or not that the opponent may have it analyzed (remember that it is an adversarial setting).

 #### Relationship with the different entities
 RELATIONSHIP WITH LAWYER:
 - lawyers own the choice of the defense strategy
   - they may ask for suggestion
 - lawyers own relationship with the client
-  - never tarnish the trust relation with the client
+  - never tarnish the trust relationship with the client
 - lawyers do not dictate what to write
   - must NOT lie -> expert witness can commit perjury if he does
   - maybe asked to omit things as long as it is not the same as lying